-I’m talking about skeletons, torsos, hands, flying crank ghosts, skulls, zombies, spooky audio effects, lighting and fog techniques (some very detailed), demons, gargoyles and all manner of creatures and devices!
+I’m talking about skeletons, torsos, hands, flying crank ghosts, skulls, zombies, spooky audio effects, lighting and fog techniques (some very detailed), demons, gargoyles, and all types of creatures & devices!

-Some of these Halloween props are simple enough for beginners, and others are rather involved but well worth the fun of building them yourself for a fraction of the cost of store-bought.
+Some of these Halloween props are simple enough for beginners.
+Others are rather involved, but well worth the fun of building them yourself for a fraction of the cost of store-bought Halloween decorations.

 Come along as you prepare to greet your guests properly for Fright Night!

-Many of the following links to DIY Halloween props will show you step-by-step how to create some awesome homemade stuff — many times with ordinary materials that you’ll find around your home, at the home improvement or hardware store and at many art supply stores.
+Many of the following links to DIY Halloween props will show you step-by-step how to create some awesome homemade stuff — many times with ordinary materials that you’ll find around your home, at the home improvement store, hardware store, and at art supply stores.

-- There’s also tons of photos of props with descriptions at Terror Syndicate.
+- There are also tons of photos of props with descriptions at Terror Syndicate.

 - Terror Syndicate is where I initially found out about the Home Haunter’s Prop Building Handbooks.

-The Monster List of Halloween Projects List is probably the most comprehensive list on the web.
+The Monster List of Halloween Projects List is probably the most comprehensive list of Halloween DIY projects on the web.